phamvinh1712/iota-messenger/README.md

-IOTA Messenger - Secured messaging application based on a new blockchain technology called IOTA
+IOTA Messenger - Secured desktop messaging application based on a new blockchain technology called IOTA

 Project for my Thesis at VGU